For Medical Professionals

 Your Partner in Providing Hospice Care

 Through open communication, our hospice team works with physicians, patients, and their families to provide pain and symptom management and support for those who are no longer seeking curative treatment.
 In addition, we offer complementary care, such as art and music therapies, to enhance patients’ quality of life.
-Cascade Health hospice medical director, Dr. Bruce Harrow, brings extensive primary and palliative care experience, compassion, and leadership to our hospice team.
+Cascade Health hospice medical director, Dr. Kathleen Cordes, brings extensive primary and palliative care experience, compassion, and leadership to our hospice team.

 Patients who benefit from hospice services